 Topics covered: This training combines the topics from training 1 and 2, as well as making a voter engagement plan.
 Please select 1-2 topics from the list above as a training focus.

-*Tech considerations and audience size: Our trainer will come prepared with a powerpoint presentation, additional links/resources, and ready to answer audience questions.
-The organization setting up the training is responsible for providing the digital platform (Zoom, Google Hangouts, etc) and ensuring an audience of at least 20 individuals.
+*Tech considerations and audience size: Trainer will come prepared with a PowerPoint presentation provide additional links/resources, and be ready to answer audience questions.
+The organization setting up the training is responsible for providing the digital platform (Zoom, Google Meet, etc.) and ensuring an audience of at least 20 individuals.

 Nonprofit VOTE also offers regular tools and assistance.
 You can learn more about how nonprofits can engage potential voters by utilizing some of our other resources: